 Other sites and services can also have a social media aspect.
-For example, online games with a chat function or the comments sections of news, information, and blog sites.
+For example, online games with a chat function or the comments sections of news, information,

-Social media can be an excellent way to keep in touch with family and friends, discover what's happening, find new people and products, and promote your business or services.
+Social media can be an excellent way to keep in touch with family and friends, discover whatâ??s happening, find new people and products, and promote your business or services.